hpaulo/sports-betting/README.md

 ## Team and Matchup Statistics

 We run some R manipulation on the trimmed data sets, which includes joining each season's results and calculating statistics for each team and for each team matchup.
-Included in the team statistics are total wins and losses, win ratio, total points, and team and opponent point distributions.
-Included in the matchup statistics are wins, losses, win ratio, and total matches with respect to one of the two teams.
+Included in the team statistics are total wins and losses, win probability, total points, and team and opponent point distributions.
+Included in the matchup statistics are wins, losses, win probability, and total matches with respect to one of the two teams.

 ```
 $ head -1 TeamStats.csv
-"","Team","Team.Score","Opponent.Score","Team.Score.Mean","Opponent.Score.Mean","Team.Score.Var","Opponent.Score.Var","Loss","Win","WinRatio","Matches"
+"","Team","Team.Score","Opponent.Score","Team.Score.Mean","Opponent.Score.Mean","Team.Score.Var","Opponent.Score.Var","Loss","Win","WinProb","Matches"
 $ head -1 MatchupStats.csv
-"","Team","Opponent","Loss","Win","WinRatio","Matches"
+"","Team","Opponent","Loss","Win","WinProb","Matches"
 ```